wso2/docs-choreo-dev/en/docs/developer-portal/manage-subscription.md

 3. Select and click on the application you want to subscribe to from the list.
 4. Click **Subscriptions** from the left panel.
 5. Click **+ Add APIs**.
-6. Select the usage plan and click **Add** to subscribe an API.
-You can subscribe multiple APIs.
-You can change the usage plan after subscription as well.
+6. Select the usage plan and click **Add** to subscribe to the API.
+You can subscribe to multiple APIs.
+You can change the usage plan after subscribing as well.
    ![Add APIs](../assets/img/developer-portal/manage-subscriptions/add-apis.png){.cInlineImage-small}

 You can now invoke the API using the application keys.